dataArtisans/flink-training-web/fault-tolerance.md

 ### 4. Start a local Flink cluster

 In order to demonstrate a worker failure, we have to execute the program on a local Flink cluster, not from the IDE.
-The [setup instructions]({{site.baseurl}}/devEnvSetup.html)explain one way to start a local cluster.
+[Setting up a Local Flink Cluster]({{site.baseurl}}/devEnvSetup.html) explains one way to start a local cluster.

-Another approach is to simply start a jobmanager and one or more taskmanagers as you like, as follows:
+Another approach, after downloading and installing the Flink binaries, is to start a jobmanager and one or more taskmanagers, as follows:

 ~~~bash
 ./bin/jobmanager.sh start cluster